Our Future Path! A plan for a better world!

 Logical Fallacies

 When we, our representatives or others use logical fallacies to solve our problems, we cannot be sure that we are getting a good or valid solution.
-Therefore, we need to be able to recognize these logical fallacies to guard against coming up with or being fed invalid results.
+Therefore, we need to be able to recognize these logical fallacies so that we can guard against coming up with or being fed invalid results.
 The following are the two main types of logical fallacies.

 A formal fallacy is an argument with a premise and a conclusion that do not hold up to scrutiny.
 In other words, the form of the argument is not valid.
 If the form of an argument is invalid, then the argument is automatically invalid.
 For instance, we start with the true premise that “all humans are mammals”, where “humans” is the antecedent and “mammals” is the consequent.
 A valid argument form would be to "affirm the antecedent".
 Therefore, if we know that John is a human, then we can make the valid argument that John is a mammal.